-Some individuals may need to pay federal income taxes on their Social Security benefits, depending on their total income.
-This usually happens when there is substantial additional income from sources such as wages, self-employment, interest, dividends, or other taxable income.
+Some people might have to pay federal income taxes on their Social Security benefits.
+It depends on your total income.
+This usually happens if you have a lot more extra income, from sources such as wages, self-employment, interest, dividends, or other taxable income.

-According to the Internal Revenue Service (IRS) rules, only 85 percent of Social Security benefits are subject to taxation.
-The percentage of benefits subject to tax depends on the individual's filing status and combined income.
+The Internal Revenue Service (IRS) rule is that only 85 percent of Social Security benefits can be taxed.
+The percentage of benefits that can be taxed depends on the your filing status and combined income.

 - For single individuals, if the combined income falls between $25,000 and $34,000, up to 50 percent of the benefits may be taxable.
-If the combined income exceeds $34,000, up to 85 percent of the benefits may be taxable.
+If the combined income goes over $34,000, up to 85 percent of the benefits may be taxable.

 - For married couples filing jointly, the income thresholds are $32,000 to $44,000.